adrynov/adrynov.github.io/Mobile Applications Development/README.md

 ![Concept](./McDonalds/Design.png "McDonald's")

-I am only beginning to master React Native so the application shows a bare front page at the moment.
+I am only beginning to master React Native so at the moment the application shows a bare front page.

-My to-do:
+To-do list:

 - Learn UI basics using React Native
 - Add screens for product or category details
 - Determine the best way to make API calls (axios?)
 - Databases in React Native
-- Advanced React features such as hooks, Redux, etc.
+- Apply advanced React features such as hooks, Redux, etc.

-## Requirements

 Setup the development environment to build and run React Native applications: http://reactnative.dev/docs/environment-setup